sjelin/FluidJS/README.md

 #### Submodels

-Let's say you create a model `person` for an person
+Let's say you create a model `person` for a person

 ```js
 	var person = Fluid.newModel({name: 'Joe', age: 21});